auth0/docs/articles/client-platforms/cyclejs/01-login.md

 ### 2. Instantiate the driver and configure the Auth0Lock

-In your main application file, you can now setup the `auth0Driver` and feed it you `client-ID` and `domain`:
+In your main application file, you can now setup the `auth0Driver` and feed it you `clientID` and `domain`:

 ${snippet(meta.snippets.setup)}

 ### 3. Implement the login

-Now that everything is setted, you can activate authentication on some of your components.
-Activating authentication on a component is a simple as calling the `protect` function on that component.
+Now that everything is set, you can activate authentication on some of your components.
+Activating authentication on a component is as simple as calling the `protect` function on that component.
 Let's asume you have a `Todos` component and you want to ensure the user is logged in to see it.

 ${snippet(meta.snippets.use)}